egberts/egberts.github.io-src/content/articles/dns-bind9-local-dnssec.md

 whatever [public DNS resolvers](https://egbert.net/blog/articles/public-nameservers-with-dnssec-support.html) are out there and using them:  yes, this remains a serious problem.

-Pre-validation is only as secured as how you treat your private key of your domain name and useable only within the subnet that your authoritative nameserver provides over.
+Pre-validation is only as secured as how you treat your private key of your domain name and usable only within the subnet that your authoritative nameserver provides over.

 Ideally, you would like that private-key stored inside a Hardware Security Module (HSM).